-The public has expressed frustration with the SIM projects as they see projects under construction but are not seeing the big picture.
-It is important to convey how all the projects components of a larger, connected network that takes time develop.
-Over time, as SIM projects are completed, and the program evolves, it will become even more important to communicate the big picture to the public.
+The public has expressed frustration with the SIM projects in part because they see individual projects under construction but not the larger picture of how they all contribute to the solution.
+It is important to convey how all the projects are components of a larger, connected network that takes time to develop.
+As SIM projects are completed and the program evolves, it will become even more important to communicate the big picture to the public.